How to Move WordPress to a New Domain in 7 Easy Steps

 Here I’m listing down the situations where changing domain can be a good idea:

-• When you will find a better and powerful domain name for your business.
+• When you will find a better and more powerful domain name for your business.
 For example domain.net to domain.com.

 • If changing the domain name is necessary for branding.